tysker/Datamatiker3Semester.io/mavenguide.md

 **Creating a project:**

+You will need somewhere for your project to reside, create a directory somewhere and start a shell in that directory.
+On your command line, execute the following Maven goal:

 _mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false_

 **Build project:**